-We also measured the decoherence time $T_2$ (see Fig. 4.17d) with a Ramsey fringe experiment.
-The amplitude of the Ramsey oscillations decays exponentially with a characteristic time $T_2=1.44\mu$ s.
+We also measured the decoherence time T_2 (see Fig. 4.17d) with a Ramsey fringe experiment.
+The amplitude of the Ramsey oscillations decays exponentially with a characteristic time $T_2 = 1.44\mu$ s.
 This is much longer than the coherence times measured with the Quantronium design (see chapter 3), even at the doubly optimal point.
-In addition, since the measured $T_2$ is extremely close to $2T_1$ , dephasing is completely limited by relaxation.
-The pure dephasing time is not even measurable, and is at least larger than $10\mu$ s.
+In addition, since the measured T_2 is extremely close to $2T_1$, dephasing is completely limited by relaxation.
+The pure dephasing time is not even measurable, and is at least larger than 10μ s.
 This clearly demonstrates that working in the $E_J >> E_C$ regime gives much better coherence times.
-Note also that only the magnetic flux needs to be tuned in this circuit, the dc gate voltage not being relevant for the qubit operation.
-This results in a much simpler and robust operation than with previous CPB designs.
+Note also that only the magnetic flux needs to be tuned in this circuit, the dc gate voltage being not relevant for the qubit operation.
+This results in much simpler and robust operation than with previous Cooper pair box designs.